Beatty solutions of almost Golomb functional equations: The triple-nested equation

 At the right endpoint $d=(5\sqrt{3}{-}3)/6$, the defect set begins

-(\href{https://oeis.org/A395252}{\texttt{A395252}}), with gap values $\{7,\,12,\,19\}$ where $19=7{+}12$.
-The three values correspond to consecutive convergent denominators of $1/\!\sqrt{3}=[0;1,1,2,1,2,1,2,\ldots]$, and the density of the defect set in $\mathbb{Z}_{\ge 1}$ equals $(2{-}\sqrt{3})/3$, matching the length of the rotation interval controlling the absorption.
-A substitution analogue of Conjecture~\ref{conj:sigma} for $r=3$ is formulated as an open problem in Section~\ref{sec:open}.
+(\href{https://oeis.org/A395252}{\texttt{A395252}}), with gap values numerically observed to be $\{7,\,12,\,19\}$.
+The values $7$ and $19$ are consecutive convergent denominators of the continued fraction $[0;1,1,2,1,2,\ldots]$ of $1/\!\sqrt{3}$, and $12=19-7$.
+The defect set appears numerically to have density $(2{-}\sqrt{3})/3$ in $\mathbb{Z}_{\ge 1}$, matching the length of the rotation interval that controls the absorption.
+A substitution analogue of Theorem~\ref{thm:defect_subst} for $r=3$ is formulated as an open problem in Section~\ref{sec:open}.